Null Stream Based Third-generation-ready Glitch Mitigation for Gravitational Wave Measurements: Summary and discussion

-\emph{Summary and discussion.} In this work, we have demonstrated that the null stream, a feature inherent to Einstein Telescope's triangular configuration, enables a robust, third-generation-ready method for characterizing and removing signal-overlapping glitches, which leads to parameter estimation that is essentially of the same quality as when no glitch is present.
+In this work, we have demonstrated that the null stream, a feature inherent to Einstein Telescope's triangular configuration, enables a robust, third-generation-ready method for removing signal-overlapping glitches, which leads to parameter measurements that are essentially of the same quality as when no glitch is present.
 Apart from reconstructing glitches with high accuracy even when they are arbitrarily close in time with the peak of a GW signal, a substantial computational speed-up is achieved.

-Our methodology is applicable to scenarios where multiple glitches and signals are overlapping with each other, and we also aim to extend the method to handle simultaneous glitches across multiple detectors.
-Although in this paper we have only tested it with blip glitches, it is clear that it will work for any glitch type.
-In follow-up work we intend to demonstrate its efficacy on diverse kinds of glitches~\cite{Zevin:2016qwy, Colgan:2019lyo, Robinet:2020lbf}; this will require the development of a framework for simulating them in a realistic way, which will then also facilitate mock data challenges.
-Finally, the added ease with which the null stream can help establish the presence of a glitch in the first place presents the possibility to fully automate the process of glitch characterization and removal.
+While the loudness of the glitch with respect to the noise is reduced by a factor of $\simeq \sqrt{3}$ in the null stream, it does not affect parameter measurements shown in this work.